 ESL 50 ESL MULTISKILLS I

-Prerequisite: Applied Language Institute approval.
+Prerequisite: Departmental Approval.
 The comprehensive study of standard English skills for advanced students.
 College level materials focusing on current issues as the basis for writing exercises and for classroom activities and presentations.

 ESL 56 ADVANCED II: SPEAKING AND LISTENING